-There are hundreds if not thousands of wineries in Spain.
+There are hundreds if not thousands of wineries in Spain, and some great wineries near Barcelona.
 Some are small, some are large, some are cooperative associations, some are private endeavour and some are even public corporations traded in the stock exchange.
 But among them all, one of the better known, most international and largest is Torres Wines, a fifth generation winery originally from the Penedes DO Appellation region, about half an hour from Barcelona, but with branches in Chile, the US and even in India.

 About Bodegas Torres winery